ha0z1/idmp/README.md

   idmp(`/api/your-info${JSON.stringify(options)}`, () => getUserData(options))
 ```

-In development mode, there is a simple validation built in that warns when the same key is used in different places.
-But since it just compares function toString, it can't detect all problems.
+In the dev environment, there is a built-in check warning if the same KEY is used in different places.
+Assigning the same KEY to different Promises may lead to unexpected results.

-If you have more complex networking needs such as automatic refreshing, competing local and remote data, etc., idmp cannot implement related functionalities since it is a pure function.
-You can try swr and swrv which are designed for these use cases.
+If you have more complex network requirements like auto refresh, local and remote data contention, etc, `idmp` cannot implement related functions as pure function, you can try [swr](https://swr.vercel.app/) and [swrv](https://docs-swrv.netlify.app/).